 In forex trading, every currency pair involves a buy (ask) price and a sell (bid) price.
 The difference between the two price values is known as the spread.
 It is measured in pips (percentage in points), which represent the smallest unit of price movement for a currency pair.

 For example, if the EUR/USD pair has a bid price of 1.1050 and an ask price of 1.1052, the spread equals 2 pips.
-Essentially, this is the cost traders pay to open a position; hence, the tighter the spread, the lower the trading cost.
+This is the cost traders pay to open a position; hence, the tighter the spread, the lower the trading cost.

 Spreads can be fixed or variable (floating), depending on the broker’s pricing model.
 Market conditions also play a major role, as variable (floating) spreads tend to widen during periods of low liquidity, high volatility, or following major economic announcements.